amins-m/Hunt/Scripts/param_maker/README.md

 cd param_maker
 #Make the file executable
 chmod +x param_maker.sh
-#Making file avalable every time
+#Making file available every time
 nano ~/.zshrc
-#Add the following line to the pottom of the ~/.zshrc file
+#Add the following line to the bottom of the ~/.zshrc file
 source [your path to script]/param_maker.sh
 #save the file and exit(ctrl+x -> y -> Enter)
 #run the following command in your terminal